Hen’omby sy saosy dipoavatra

 - 750 g beef from the hindquarters (zebu if you can get some )

 For the marinade:

 - 1/2 glass prickled green pepper (corresponds to 50-60 g)

 - 3 tablespoons dark soy sauce

 - 3 tablespoons liquid sugar

 And that’s how to do it:

-Cut the beef in 6 cm broad pieces against the fibres’ direction.
-Marinate with black and green pepper, salt, oil, soy sauce and liquid sugar, knead thoroughly.
+Cut the beef in 6 cm broad pieces against the fibers’ direction.
+Marinate with black and green pepper, salt, oil, soy sauce, and liquid sugar, knead thoroughly.
 Leave overnight.